Skip to content ↓

 Homework:

-The children will be recieving their homework sheets.
-We will share all their learning on 24th May.
+The children have received their homework sheets.
+We will share all their learning the week beginning 8th July.
 Just a reminder that MyMaths homework is also set every Friday.

 Reading: